-What you get here is a full implementation of Serato’s available pad functions, so to spell out in full what you’ll find here:
+What you get here is a full implementation of Serato’s available pad functions, so to spell it out in full:

 - Selector 1: Hot Cue/Pitch Play – Set hot cues (delete them by holding “shift”), or, use Pitch Play to play from a cue point altering the playback pitch.
 The latter requires Serato Pitch n’ Time Expansion Pack, not included with the unit